MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 **Sensitivity labels**

-Data loss prevention sensitivity labels provide a way to classify groups, sites and documents with descriptive labels that can then be used to enforce a governance workflow.
+Sensitivity labels provide a way to classify teams, groups, sites, and documents with descriptive labels that can then be used to enforce a governance workflow.

 Using sensitivity labels helps your users to share information safely and to maintain your governance policies without the need for users to become experts in those policies.

 For example, you could configure a policy that requires Microsoft 365 groups classified as confidential to be private rather than public.
 In such a case, a user creating a group, team, or SharePoint site would only see the "private" option when they choose a classification of confidential.
+For information about using sensitivity labels with teams, groups, and sites, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-teams-groups-sites)

 **Conditions and actions**